centreon/centreon-documentation/cloud/getting-started/start-with-connectors.md

 ## Procedure

+Install the Monitoring Connectors you need on each poller that will monitor resources using it.

 1. To access the Monitoring Connectors catalog, go to **Configuration > Monitoring Connector Manager**.
 2. To install a pack, hover over the icon with the mouse and click the **+** button.